 Everything to monitor your reputation

-There is only one thing we can say...
-Google has well thought out its tool!
-You will find everything you need to monitor your reputation:
+There's only one thing we can say...
+Google has thought its tool through!
+You'll find everything you need to monitor your reputation:

 Spamming rate

-This dashboard will show you the measured complaint rates per day for all your IPs.
+This dashboard will show you the complaint rates measured per day for your domain.

 IP Address Reputation